RepairCafé, what is that?

 There is often someone from the RepairCafé group who knows a bit about one thing or another and can help you with your repair.

-And what does it cost?
+And what does it cost me?

 Nothing.